johannesjo/angular-material-css-vars/README.md

   @include mat-css-bg(300);
 }
 ```

+There are also [some additional hacks](additional-hacks.md) (e.g. adding a color to the elevation shadow) available in case you need them.

 ## Initialization Options
 You can provide different options before initialization to change the body class used for the dark theme and to provide different default styles:
 ```scss